Jawad-Mufti/Self-Steering-vehicle-Blue-Phenix/README.md

 ### Build the project
-Processing image data with OpenCV using C++ and cluon to to process video frames from a rec. file that is supposed to be taken from a camera that records the lane in which the mini car is driving for the porpose of detecting the lane and boundaries to get the right steering angles per fram to perform self-automation in steering.
+Processing image data with OpenCV using C++ and cluon to process video frames from a rec. file that is supposed to be taken from a camera that records the lane in which the mini car is driving for the porpose of detecting the lane and boundaries to get the right steering angles per fram to perform self-automation in steering.

 ### Prerequisites: